Careers Helping People with Disabilities

 Focusing on

-The 8 Main Types of Disabilities (and Careers that Help)
+The 8 Main Types of Disabilities and Respective Careers that Help

 Disabilities come in all shapes and severities, from minor vision or hearing loss to major spinal cord injury.
 And some disabilities may not be noticeable, even by the person who has it.
 To help better understand and organize disability research and overall care, the World Health Organization created 8 distinct categories, each with a unique set of disabilities within.
 We’ve detailed them below, and included information on some of the most popular careers that make a difference.